SummittDweller/wieting-theatre-netlify/site/TO-DO.md

 _Thank you to the: Iowa Department of Cultural Affairs, The Iowa Economic Development Authority, and Arts Midwest for your support which helped us to navigate thru a difficult year!_

  I may create a new "appreciation" block above the home page marquee to display this list.
 Perhaps we can replace it in a few months, or when any new substantial donors are identifed?

+## Add a Pop-Up Notification "Overlay" to the Home Page

+_Digital.Grinnell_ now employs a _Drupal_ module that can provide a pop-up (Javascript driven) "overlay" message.
+The message can be given and _expiryDate_ when it automatically disappers, and the user can easily click it out of the way once it's been read.
+It would be nice to have the same for the Wieting.
+Initial message might be that we plan to show "classic" movies on Sunday evening only until COVID-19 numbers decline more significantly.